 Heating and cooling networks for a carbon-free built environment

 Aquifer thermal energy storage

-Tidal energy and energy from temperature difference and salinity gradient
+Tidal energy and energy from temperature difference and blue energy

 The range of renewable sources and geothermal systems are all urgently needed to cut carbon emissions in time to meet the climate objectives.
 Sun, wind, water and soil offer ample opportunities for the generation, storage and transportation of renewable electricity, heat and cold.
 Make the most of these opportunities, is our Deltares message, and do that on the basis of the integrated balancing of interests for responsible choices and sustainable use.
 Only then can we use our precious water and soil system without overburdening it, now and in the future.